dekstop/view/readme.txt

 a bit of magic involved.

-1. View.php Will Wrap Property and PropertyList Objects Around All Your Values
+1. View.php Will Wrap Property Objects Around All Your Values

-All data passed to display templates via the Context class gets encapsulated in Property/PropertyList objects.
+All data passed to display templates via the Context class gets encapsulated in implementations of the Property interface.
 This helps making sure that all output is always properly quoted for HTML display, and is used as dispatch mechanism for render function calls.

+Your scalar properties get wrapped in instances of the ScalarProperty class.
-Property objects can generally be regarded as escaped strings, independent of their encapsulated type.
+These can generally be regarded as escaped strings, independent of their encapsulated type.
   <?= $my_property ?>

-PropertyList objects can generally be regarded as arrays.
-They can be count()ed, iterated over, their elements addressed via array/map index or as object fields, but they're not native arrays.
+Your array properties get wrapped in instances of the ListProperty class.
+These can generally be regarded as arrays.
+They can be count()ed, iterated over, their elements addressed via array/map index or as object fields, but they're not actually native arrays.
   <ul>
   <? foreach ($my_items as $item) { ?>
     <li><?= $item->name ?></li>
   <? } ?>
   </ul>

+Objects get wrapped in ObjectProperty instances.
+These can generally be treated just like the object they wrap.
+You can access public fields, and call public methods.
+It is assumed that you will never display your objects directly, only their properties and method return values.
+  <? if ($my_object->has_result()) { ?>
+    <?= $my_object->result ?>
+    <?= $my_object->getValue($t) ?>
+  <? } ?>

 As you can see control flow is usually very close to native PHP.

+Implementation detail:

 Note that we assume that we will never display array keys, only their values.
-E.g. we ignore keys in PropertyList::__toString(), and the output of array_keys($my_propertylist) is unsafe for display.
+E.g. we ignore keys in ListProperty::__toString(), and the output of array_keys($my_listproperty) is unsafe for display.
 List render functions are obviously free to output keys, but it is their responsibility to ensure that this is safe.